St. Croix sheep: Reproductivity

-Ewes and rams hit puberty just after 3 months old.
-Lambs should be separated from their mother after 60 days to prevent impregnation of the ewe.
-At the age of 7–8 months, ewe lambs should have their first estrus cycle.
+Ewes and rams hit puberty at younger ages than many other breeds.
+Ram lambs should be separated after 75 days to prevent impregnation of ewes.
+Ewe lambs often have their first estrus cycle at 5-6 months, but do not reach adequate size for breeding until the age of 7–8 months.
 Ewes will ovulate during all months of the year, not following a seasonal breeding period like most sheep.
 Ewes can lamb at 12 months of age.
 Ewes can have two lamb crops in a year, sometimes three in two years.
 One to four lambs in one lamb crop are possible, with twins being most common.
 St. Croix sheep have a high lamb survivability and the ewes are instinctive mothers, usually not requiring much help.
 Ewes also produce plenty of milk for their lambs.

 Milking

 St. Croix ewes produce ample quantities of milk high in butterfat.
 In some regions of the United States, ewes are being milked for cheese production.